Popular Science ( April 1971 )

 to confine.

-At an altitude of 200 meters the antenna should
+altitude of 200 meters the antenna should pick up some 20,000

-pick up some 20,000 volts.
-Air conducts reasonably well at that
+volts.
+Air conducts reasonably well at that potential.
+Although

-potential.
-Although nature provides effective magnetic materials
+nature provides effective magnetic materials in substances such

-why the electric-power industry developed around Faraday's
+electric-power industry developed around Faraday's magnetic

-magnetic dynamo, no comparably effective insulating substances
+dynamo, no comparably effective insulating substances exist for

-exist for isolating the high voltages that would be required for
+isolating the high voltages that would be required for

 electrostatic machines of comparable power.
 Even so,